Spiral Antidepressant Withdrawal Field Guide

 Share With Support People

-Ensure trusted family, friends, or community members from diverse backgrounds know your warning signs and how they can provide culturally-appropriate support when needed.
-Consider using resources from Flourish OS to help explain your plan to others.
+Inform trusted family, friends, or community members about your warning signs and how they can offer support when needed.

 4